 I’m taking a high dive.
 I’m splitting.

-Is this gonna break me ?
+Is this gonna break me?

-Is this a real day, is this a nightmare? ‘
+Is this a real day?
+Is this a nightmare? ‘

 Photos by Jo Nelson during recordings on Romney Marsh